Are your plant's new growth leaves turning yellow?

-It only happens in summers when the humidity levels go down, and temperatures soar during the daytime.
+It only happens in summer when the humidity levels go down, and temperatures soar during the daytime.

 6. Root Rot

-Root rot is another factor that can cause yellow leaves problems on certain indoor plants.
+Root rot is another factor that can cause yellow leaf problems in certain indoor plants.

 Apart from the color change, you will also see some more related issues on the leaves.